Nothing says ringing in the New Year like erratic gunfire and bullets dropping to Earth at terminal velocity.

 And he was allowed to sign his own bond?
 Seriously?

 I have no idea what this guy will put up as a defense.
 Did he not get a hug when he was younger?
 Or maybe someone bullied him in the fourth grade?
 Poor kid, life is so rough.
 I’m sure he has a lot of “poor me” crap he’ll present during his trial.

 He had his chance and found it easier to victimize other people than to live his life with the simple dignity of contributing to society.
 Now, if convicted, he’ll finally graduate as a murderer.
-Unfortunately, Trooper LeCroy paid the
+Unfortunately, Trooper LeCroy

 Folks, it’s time for my annual fruitcake blog, which has become a holiday tradition.

 As the Christmas holidays close in on us, we carry on the age-old traditions of our relatives.
 Among those traditions are scaring the hell out of the small kids with second-rate Santa outfits that make Uncle Gene look more like Nunda the Ax Murderer than St. Nick.

 The money we spend on this holiday is obscene.
 Every year I vow to stop the madness, set an example, and refuse to accept anything materialistic—until I see the cool stuff I want.

 I like to listen to Christmas music during the holiday season.
 Where else can you get Burl Ives, Kenny G., Michael Bolton, and Bing Crosby in the same set?
 Weird?
 Maybe— but its Christmas!
 Nothing has to make sense until the credit-card bill arrives in January.

 No Christmas holiday season is complete without the annual “A Christmas Story” marathon and fruitcake.
 Nothing says Christmas like watching Santa push Ralphie down the slide and eating